aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 All of the software that was used to develop Deixiscript is available for free and under the terms of (different) opensource licenses.
 Other than the aforementioned ones, the core components of Deixiscript require no further dependencies outside of Python's own standard library.

 Deixiscript itself is free software, and its code will be made available under the terms of the GPLv3 license.
-We will suggest some possible further developments for the language in a later section.
+We will suggest some possible further developments for the language in the next chapter.

 === Functional Style